History

 2002

 RUSAL's assets expanded with the Belaya Kalitva Metallurgical Production Association (BKMPO) and the Novokuznetsk Aluminium Smelter.
 The Company began actively operating abroad.
 It acquired two production sites in Guinea: the Friguia bauxite and alumina complex and the CBK mining complex.
-Over the next three years RUSAL began exploring bauxite deposits in Guyana where the Guyana bauxite company (CBG) was setup, after which RUSAL purchased a 20% stake in the Australian alumina refinery Queensland Alumina Limited (QAL), the world's second largest alumina refinery.
+Over the next three years RUSAL began exploring bauxite deposits in Guyana where the Guyana bauxite company (CBG) was setup.

 2003